DCAN-Labs/AlexNet_Abrol2021/doc/loes_scoring/file_info.md

  '[320, 320, 32]' '[320, 320, 33]' '[320, 320, 16]' '[290, 320, 31]'
  '[320, 320, 29]' '[270, 320, 29]']

-The code for generating this image is largely [here](https://github.com/DCAN-Labs/AlexNet_Abrol2021/blob/master/src/util/image_analysis.py).
+The code for generating this image is largely in src/util/image_analysis.py.